 S and S Cleaners and Dyers, Inc. owned the property from May 1948 to December 1976.
-Subsequently, property ownership transferred multiple times and, in 1993, Beneficial Homeowners Corp. took title through foreclosure and transferred the property to The City After a series of subsequent owners, the mortgage holder foreclosed and in 1995 transferred the property to the City in lieu of taxes and demolition costs.
-The City's Commissioner of Public Works deemed the on-site building unsafe and ordered its demolition in 1996.
+Subsequently, property ownership transferred multiple times and, in 1993, Beneficial Homeowners Corp. took title through foreclosure and transferred the property to the City.
+After a series of subsequent owners, the mortgage holder foreclosed and in 1995 transferred the property to the City in lieu of taxes and demolition costs.
+The city's Commissioner of Public Works deemed the on-site building unsafe and ordered its demolition in 1996.
 However, the building was not demolished until 2001.

-The S and S Cleaners Site was selected by the City for further investigation, utilizing a U.S. Environmental Protection Agency Brownfields Assessment Grant, due to its history as a dry cleaning facility.
-The site was originally reported to the Department as a spill in March 2009 when levels of tetrachloroethene (PCE) and several of its breakdown chemicals were detected in the soil vapor and groundwater during a Phase II Environmental Site Assessment conducted by the City's consultant.
-Significant sub-slab soil vapor and indoor air concentrations were encountered in residences neighboring the site 30 feet north of the site and abutting the southern border of the site parcel.
-Soil vapor intrusion mitigation systems were installed in those two buildings in September 2010 by the City.
+RECORD OF DECISION Former S & S Cleaners and Dyers, Site No. 401063 The S and S Cleaners Site was selected by the Cohoes for further environmental investigation, utilizing a U.S. Environmental Protection Agency Brownfields Assessment Grant, due to its history as a dry cleaning facility.
+The site was originally reported to NYSDEC as a spill in March 2009 when levels of tetrachloroethene (PCE) and several of its breakdown chemicals were detected in the soil vapor and groundwater during a Phase II Environmental Site Assessment conducted by the City's consultant.
+Significant PCE sub-slab soil vapor and indoor air concentrations were found in one residence 30 feet north of the site and one residence abutting the southern border of the site.
+Soil vapor intrusion mitigation systems were installed in those two buildings in September 2010 by the City to prevent soil vapor from entering these residences.